roberthart56/organ-project/Organ2024/Force/README.md

 1/2/25

-Use Tiny1624 adc in diff mode.
+## Use Tiny1624 adc in diff mode.

 Resources

 * [code from chatGPT, modified so that registers and mnemonics work.](./code/diff_adc01)  This code works, and claims to take 16 points.
 Hook this up to strain gauge and see where we are.
+Nowhere good, yet!
 	* external reference?
 	* measure time and maximize sampling within desired time.
 	* lklk